lorae/immigrant-households/README.md

     Every subsequent time you work with the project code, you should always open the `immigrant-households.Rproj` file at the beginning of your work session.
 This will avoid common issues with broken file paths or an incorrect working directory.

 3. **Initialize R environment**: Install all the dependencies (packages) needed to make the code run on your computer.
-Depending on which packages you may have already installed on your computer, this setup step may take from a few minutes to over an hour.

     First, ensure you have the package manager, `renv`, installed.
 Run the following in your R console: